stehrn/twelve_factor/README.md

 ![Dashboard](/images/k8_dashboard.png)

 Try clicking into the mood-service pod, you can view events triggered to bring the pod up, view the logs or even open a shell onto the container (top right widget).
-Whether you find the dashboard useful or not depends on whether you prefer CLI versus clicking about in a UI, whilst it wont be of use in any automated tooling or CI/CD pipeline process.
+Whether you find the dashboard useful or not depends on whether you prefer CLI versus clicking about in a UI, whilst it wont be of any use in automated tooling or CI/CD pipeline process'.

-TODO: from here

 ## Orchestration and process execution
 [execute the app as one or more stateless processes](https://12factor.net/processes) (12 factor)

-Process and state has already been handled, making it much simpler to spin up the service (and cache) process, we've just used Kubernetes to do this, but lets dig a bit more into process execution.
+Process and state has already been handled, making it much simpler to spin up the service (and cache) process, we've just used Kubernetes to do this, but let's dig a bit more into process execution.

 ### Defining resources available to a process
 Kubernetes provides a few more features to enable the reliable execution of the container process by allowing the definition of memory and CPU resource requirements - we want the container to have enough resources to actually run!

-The following [requests and limits](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#requests-and-limits) were set on the service container to tell Kubernetes how much CPU and memory we expect the application to use.
+The following [requests and limit's](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#requests-and-limit's) were set on the service container to tell Kubernetes how much CPU and memory we expect the application to use.
 ```cmd
       containers:
         - name: mood-service